Where is the

-Question: What happened to the tree of life after Adam and Eve got thrown out of Eden's garden for disobeying God?
+Question: What happened to the tree of life after Adam and Eve was thrown out of Eden's garden for disobeying God?
+Where is it today?

 Adam and Eve choose to live life based on their own human reason and emotions, which would ultimately be led by God's adversary Satan the devil (Revelation 12:7 - 9; Isaiah 14:12 - 14; Ezekiel 28:12 - 19).
 Ironically, they rejected believing in the true God to "worshipping" their own views and opinions.
 God allowed Man to set himself up as 'god' of the universe created in his own mind in order to learn valuable eternal lessons!